0xju1ie/discover_forests/README.md

 # Running this app

+Add a ".env" file to the root of your system with the environment variables.

+.env contents:

+MONGO_USER=admin

+MONGO_PASSWORD=admin

-Make sure you have docker installed and running, then you can run the application by running the following command
+Make sure you have docker installed and running, then you can run the application by running the following command:

 ### `docker-compose up`

 The application can be accessed at http://localhost:3000